mit212/lab6_2025/README.md

 Modify `robot/robot_drive.cpp` so that the setpoints are depedent on `joystick.x` and `joystick.y` instead of just being `2`.
 Think carefully about how you want to map joystick readings to the individual velocities of the motors.

-**While you have not confirmed that your code works, make sure the wheels of the mobile robot stay elevated off any surface.** Run `robot/robot_drive.cpp` and `robot/robot_wireless.cpp`.
+**While you have not confirmed that your code works, make sure the wheels of the mobile robot stay elevated off any surface.** Now it is time for your group to come together.
+Run `robot/robot_drive.cpp` and `robot/robot_wireless.cpp`.
 Confirm that the wheels spin reasonably with respect to the joystick.

 You should not need to upload new code on the joystick.
 Just supply power via the USB-C port of the microcontroller by plugging it into your laptop or a power brick.